tlandron/PCBS_ModelRecovery/README.md

     beta_fix = mean(beta_fit(:))

-In this first part, the two different task are not differentiated: the parameters are the same across the 2 tasks, resulting in (2 x nsim) simulated datasets.
+In this first part, the two different task are not differentiated: the parameters are the same across the 2 tasks, resulting in 2x'nsim' simulated datasets.

     nsim              = 5000;         % number of simulations
     nsubjsubset       = [12 24 48 96] % subset(s) of participants (w/out consideration for condition, 96 = all)